Go Homemove to the page

 Is Webflow HIPAA compliant?

 Webflow is not HIPAA compliant for storing or transmitting protected health information (PHI).
-However, a marketing website built in Webflow - one that showcases services, publishes content, and embeds a booking widget from a compliant third-party system - typically does not handle PHI through Webflow itself, so no HIPAA concern applies to the Webflow layer.
+However, a marketing website built in Webflow — one that showcases services, publishes content, and embeds a booking widget from a compliant third-party system — typically does not handle PHI through Webflow itself.
 The compliant system (Jane App, Calendly Health, your practice management platform) handles all patient data.
-That said, HIPAA requirements vary by organisation and use case - always verify your specific setup with a compliance professional before launch.
+HIPAA requirements vary by organisation and use case — always verify your specific setup with a compliance professional before launch.

 What pages should a healthcare website include?